SymbionicNigel/mojo-1brc/readme.md

 After watching a [youtube video reacting](https://youtu.be/cYng524S-MA?si=tJ1I7QKifOiz-Kt8) to another developer's experience re-creating [Gunnar Morling's Java coding challenge](https://www.morling.dev/blog/1brc-results-are-in/) in Golang, where you process one billion rows of simple formated data and output the names of the weather station along with its min, max, and average temperatures in alphabetical order to `STDOUT`.
 The data will be read from a file and on each row the data is formatted as follows `<Name of Observation point>;<[-99.9, ..., 99.9]>` where there are no more than 10,000 unique locations.

 I am also looking to use this as an introductory project to start learning the finer points of Mojo after my few years writing python professionally.
-Some of the topics of interest are SIMD, concurrency, and Mojo's data ownership model among others.
+Some of the topics of interest are SIMD, concurrency, Mojo's data ownership model, and how mojo will interop with CPython.

 ## Initial plans and project milestones